Graduate

 Saul Ramirez headshot

-Saúl Ramírez is a second year MFA candidate for the Drawing and Painting Department at UNM.
+Saúl Ramírez is a third year MFA candidate for the Drawing and Painting Department at UNM.

 Born in El Paso, TX, Saúl Ramírez has spent their life along the Chihuahua Desert, the Rio Grande serving as an anchor, and Juarez as their motherland.
 Their work weaves the desert into the place of its global narratives in history, mythology, and science which serve as critical forms of abstraction that are a base for the production of a painterly language, transforming abstractions into haptic and affective realities.